Learning Perspectives course descriptions fall 21-22

 COMM-240 Advertising and Consumer Culture (PS) Traces the evolution of the persuasive strategies, effects and messages in commercial discourse, from its origins in colonial America to today, with special emphasis on portrayals of race, class, family and gender in contemporary America.
 Course assignments will incorporate instruction on media content analysis and textual analysis as research methods.

-CSD-100 Human Communication and Its Disorders (PS) The focus of this course is to examine linguistic, behavioral, physiological, and multicultural aspects of human communication and its disorders.
+CSD-100 Human Communication (PS) The focus of this course is to examine linguistic, behavioral, physiological, and multicultural aspects of human communication and its disorders.
 Methods for observing communication behaviors and identifying disordered communication will be examined.
 Etiologies characteristics for a range of communication disorders will be presented.
 Non-CSD majors only.

 ENVR-101 Sustainability: Social Dimension (PS) In-depth interdisciplinary examination of complex sustainability problems (water, food systems, climate change, forests, etc.) including their systemic structure, dynamics, future development, and normative issues.
 In-depth examination of the major components of human well-being and their relationship to ecosystem services.
 Emphasis on formulating an interdisciplinary model to understand the adaptive capacity and vulnerability of complex social-ecological systems (SES) to disturbances and stresses and using such model to assess the social, economic, and environmental dimensions of local and regional sustainability problems.
 Introduction to key methods used to identify, analyze, and solve the social dimensions of such problems including stakeholder identification and assessment, social capital and power, and social network analysis.
 Students will complete a socially-oriented campus-based sustainability project.
 The culminating project and case study will require students to place the social component of such systems within the context of the entire SES by emphasizing the two-way interactions (dependence of human well being on ecosystem services and influence of human pursuits of well-being on such services) between the ecological and social components.